polski.directory

 Beginner

-• Literally "to talk as if to a wall."
-Means to talk to a brick wall — to speak to someone who isn't listening or refuses to understand, making the conversation …
+• Literally "to talk as if to a post/pillar," this idiom describes speaking to someone who isn't listening or who refuses to respond — the equivalent of "talking …

 Beginner